mcarr-and/go-gin-marshalling/README.md

 [Debugging useful commands](docs/K3D-Debugging.md)

-## [WIP & NON-FUNCTIONING] Microk8s Cluster
+### [WIP & NON-FUNCTIONING] Microk8s Cluster

 [Local Kubernetes with Microk8s instructions](docs/Microk8s-Install.md)

-## [WIP] Proxy-Service
+## Proxy-Service

-Standalone server that proxies calls to the album-store
+Standalone server that proxies calls to the album-store.

+Used for showing nested spans in open-telemetry.

+Proxy-Service uses the `otelhttp.client` to make requests and it will create 3 spans.

 [proxy-service](proxy/)

 ## TODO
 * liveness endpoint & wire to deployment files
 * health endpoint & wire into deployment files
-* prometheus endpoint to service
+* prometheus endpoint for album-store
-* Add prometheus and grafana to cluster
+* Cluster - add prometheus and grafana
 * Write Logs in JSON format
 * add all request and response headers and request parameters to the otel attributes.
 * Adding CI server integration